-ClimaCool recommends locking down the chiller to a concrete base or to three (3) 4" base mounting rails using the six (6) bolt holes provided in each base pan.
-Although the compressors are installed on anti-vibration mountings, further isolation of the chiller from the structure is recommended by installing vibration-eliminating springs or pads under the base rails on which the chiller will rest (See Mounting Rail and Vibration Isolation on page 6).
-One module should be chosen as the reference module and carefully located.
+ClimaCool recommends locking down the chiller to a concrete base, or to two (2) 4" base mounting rails using the bolt holes provided in the unit base.
+Although the compressors are installed on anti-vibration mountings, further isolation of the chiller from the structure is available by installing vibration eliminating springs or pads under the base rails on which the chiller will rest (See page 10 - Mounting Rail and Vibration Isolation).
+One end of the modules should be chosen as the reference module and carefully located.